dendibakh/perf-book/chapters/2-Measuring-Performance/2-3 Performance Regressions.md

 Small regressions can pile up slowly into a bigger regression, which can be left unnoticed.
 Going back to Figure @fig:PerfRegress, notice a downward trend that lasted from Aug 11 to Aug 21.
 The period started with a score of 3000 and ended with 2600.
 That is roughly a 15% regression over 10 days or 1.5% per day on average.
 If we set a 2% threshold all regressions will be filtered out.
 However, as we can see, the accumulated regression is much bigger than the threshold.

 Nevertheless, this option works reasonably well for many projects, especially if the level of noise in a benchmark is very low.
 Also, you can adjust the threshold for each test.
-An example of a Contiguous Integration (CI) system where each test requires setting explicit threshold values for alerting a regression is [LUCI](https://chromium.googlesource.com/chromium/src.git/+/master/docs/tour_of_luci_ui.md),[^2] which is a part of the Chromium project.
+An example of a Continuous Integration (CI) system where each test requires setting explicit threshold values for alerting a regression is [LUCI](https://chromium.googlesource.com/chromium/src.git/+/master/docs/tour_of_luci_ui.md),[^2] which is a part of the Chromium project.

 It's worth mentioning that tracking performance results over time requires that you maintain the same configuration of the machine(s) that you use to run benchmarks.
 A change in the configuration may invalidate all the previous performance results.
 You may decide to recollect all historical measurements with a new configuration, but this is very expensive.